ddoyediran/todolist/README.md

-## Project Name: Issue or Task Tracker project
+## Project Name: Issue or Task Tracker web application
-This is an Issue or Task Tracker project.
+This is an Issue or Task Tracker web application.
 A work in porgress.
 I'll keep updating this project from time to time.

 Contributions are allow.